jostylr/event-when/eventwhen.md

     ### error()

     This is where errors can be dealt with when executing handlers.
 It is passed in the error object as well as the event, data, handler, context...
-If you terminate the flow by throwing an error, be sure to set emitter.looping to false.
+If you terminate the flow by throwing an error, be sure to set `emitter._looping` to false.
 This is a method to be overwritten.

 ####  MakeLog